Lois Lane

 Superman Returns, released on June 28, 2006.
 The film is an alternate sequel to

-to discover that Lois is married.
+discover that Lois is married.
 Lois has a son named Jason that begins to

-display super powers and a weakness to
+display super strength and a weakness to

 kryptonite.

-Erica Durance starred as Lois Lane in Smallville for 141 episodes from 2004–2011.
-From 2017–2019, Durance appeared
+Smallville for 141 episodes from 2004–2011.
+From 2017–2019, Durance appeared as Alura

-as Alura Zor-El, mother of
+Zor-El, mother of

 Kara Zor-El, in